DPSIM Static Module Manual

 After the run

-After a successful run, inspect the stream data, equipment calculated parameters and Results Sheet.
-If results look wrong, review the feed data first, then the connections, then the model parameters.
+After a successful run, inspect the stream data, calculated equipment parameters and Results Sheet.
+For unexpected results, review the feed data first, followed by the connections and model parameters.

 9. Results and Engineering Review